chiehwangs/gaussian-head/README.md

-# gaussian-head
+# GaussianHead: Impressive 3D Gaussian-based Head Avatars with Dynamic Hybrid Neural Field
-Official repository for 'GaussianHead: Impressive 3D Gaussian-based Head Avatars with Dynamic Hybrid Neural Field'
+Code will arrive after all information is submitted...